kzys/dockerfile-quine/README.md

 ## See Also

-[Yusuke Endoh](https://github.com/mame), [one of the IOCCC winners](https://www.ioccc.org/winners.html#Yusuke_Endoh) has written a book about [quines and other esoteric programs in Japanese](https://mame.github.io/trance-book/).
+[Yusuke Endoh](https://github.com/mame), [one of the IOCCC winners](https://www.ioccc.org/winners.html#Yusuke_Endoh) has written [a Japanese book about quines and other esoteric programs](https://mame.github.io/trance-book/).
 I have only used the basic techniques in the book so far.